biemond/vagrant-wls12.1.2-coherence-goldengate/puppet/modules/orawls/README.markdown

-###orawls::control
+### urandomfix
-Linux low on entropy or urandom fix can cause certain operations to be very slow.
+__orawls::urandomfix__ Linux low on entropy or urandom fix can cause certain operations to be very slow.
 Encryption operations need entropy to ensure randomness.
 Entropy is generated by the OS when you use the keyboard, the mouse or the disk.

 If an encryption operation is missing entropy it will wait until enough is generated.

 three options
 -  use rngd service (use this wls::urandomfix class)
 -  set java.security in JDK ( jre/lib/security in my jdk7 module )
 -  set -Djava.security.egd=file:/dev/./urandom param

-###orawls::storeuserconfig
+### storeuserconfig
-Creates WLST user config for WLST , this way you don't need to know the weblogic password. when you set the defaults hiera variables
+__orawls::storeuserconfig__ Creates WLST user config for WLST , this way you don't need to know the weblogic password. when you set the defaults hiera variables

     orawls::storeuserconfig{'Wls12c':